-Extend the semantics of $6.2.2535 \setminus \text{to be:}$
+Extend the semantics of $6.2.2535 \setminus$ to be:

-Execution: ("ccc\(eol\)" --)
+Execution: $("ccc \langle eol \rangle" --)$

 If BLK contains zero, parse and discard the remainder of the parse area; otherwise parse and discard the portion of the parse area corresponding to the remainder of the current line. \ is an immediate word.